confluentinc/ksql/docs/concepts/collections/streams.md

 Because the topic already exists, you do not need to specify the number of partitions.

-It's important that the columns we've defined match the data in the existing topic.
+It's important that the columns you define match the data in the existing topic.
 In this case, the message would need a `KAFKA` serialized `VARCHAR` in the message key and an `AVRO` serialized record containing a `title` field in the message value.